sarahzeller/overleaf-git-workflow/README.md

 It makes sense to separate your latex files from your `R` code and your images.
 So, you could have a folder called `R`, one called `images` and one called `latex`.
 Then, you can reference the images in your `latex` folder by using the path `../images/`.

-When you want to push your changes to Overleaf, you can do so by typing `git push overleaf master` in the terminal.